 Milk is a complex sample matrix, demanding careful sample prep to ensure valid melamine-content results.
 We offer high-purity melamine and cyanuric acid chemicals, which allow customers to prepare their own standards to meet their particular application needs; as well as Discovery® solid phase extraction products to ensure clean samples, and Ascentis® HILIC columns to give superior chromatographic results.

-Supelco® Discovery DSC-SCX 500 mg/6 mL SPE tubes (52688-U) were used for further sample cleanup.
+Supelco® Discovery DSC-SCX 500 mg/6 mL SPE tubes (Cat. no. 52688-U) were used for further sample cleanup.
 The SPE tubes were conditioned with 3 mL methanol and 3 mL 100mM phosphate buffer (pH 2.5).
 Then 2.2 mL of the resulting supernatant was loaded into the SPE tube and washed with 3 mL of phosphate buffer (100mM, pH 3) and 3 mL of methanol.
 The melamine was eluted with 4 mL 5% ammonia in methanol.
 The elution solvent was evaporated to dryness at 50 °C in a water bath under a flow of nitrogen at 5 psi.
 The samples were reconstituted into 1 mL of the LC mobile phase A (see conditions below).

 Melamine (Figure 1) is a polar molecule with a pKa of 5.6 and a Log P value of -1.37,2 making it a good candidate for aqueous normal phase (ANP) chromatography.
 In ANP, a polar hydrophilic analyte partitions between a relatively polar stationary phase and a relatively non-polar mobile phase.
 ANP is commonly referred to as HILIC, but the term HILIC (Hydrophilic Interaction Chromatography) implies a mechanism that is one of several that may be operative under ANP conditions.
-Determining melamine content using the HILIC mode, run on Supelco’s Ascentis Express HILIC column (53939-U), gives better retention of the polar molecule than conventional reversed-phase chromatography.
+Determining melamine content using the HILIC mode, run on Supelco’s Ascentis Express HILIC column (Cat. no. 53939-U), gives better retention of the polar molecule than conventional reversed-phase chromatography.

 Figure 1.
 Structure of Melamine